soujatyaroy-web/url-shortener/README.md

 ## 3. Scenario 1: Core URL Shortener

 ### 3.1 Requirements
-The baseline specification required converting an arbitrary URL into a shortened, shareable token.
-Ambiguities regarding key collisions and hash mechanics were resolved by choosing a deterministic **Base62 encoding sequence** over loose pseudo-random string hashing.
-By converting an auto-incrementing integer database primary key into characters (`[0-9a-zA-Z]`), string collisions are mathematically impossible, completely eliminating the need for expensive "retry-on-collision" application blocks.
+Ability to convert an arbitrary URL into a shortened, shareable token with necessary input validations and redirection to the original url from the short url.

 ### 3.2 Task Decomposition
 **User Stories:**